Tropical Fukaya Algebras

-The first term may not vanish because the almost complex structure is domain dependent: in the complement of the neck regions, the map $u_\nu^\pre$ is $J(C,j)$-holomorphic but not $J(C^\nu,j^\nu)$-holomorphic.
-For any metric $d_{\ol \M}$ on the compact manifold $\ol \M_{\Gamma_\glue}$, the distance between the domain curves is bounded as
+The first two terms may not vanish because the perturbation is domain dependent: in the complement of the neck regions, the map $u_\nu^\pre$ is $P(C)$-holomorphic but not $P(C_\nu)$-holomorphic.
+For any metric $d_{\ol \M}$ on the compactified moduli space $\ol \M_{\Gamma_\glue}$ of treed disks, the distance between the domain curves is bounded as

-Therefore, the distance between the domain-dependent almost complex structures has a similar bound.
-On the complement of the necks $u_\nu^\pre$ is $J(C,j)$-holomorphic, so
+Therefore, the distance between the domain-dependent perturbations has a similar bound.
+On the complement of the necks $u_\nu^\pre$ is $J(C)$-holomorphic, so